by Jun Oh April 03, 2023 12 min read

 Any kind of steel used in manufacturing hair scissors is stainless steel.
 In short, it is a generic term that doesn’t provide enough information on the hair scissor quality you are buying.

-In Australia, you can find stainless steel products of several brands between 55 to 58 HRC.
+In Canada, you can find stainless steel products of several brands between 55 to 58 HRC.
 They give good results.
 Moreover, you can get them at a price tag between $99 and $200, which is a lot cheaper.

 Unique and rare steel from Japan’s Yasuki Silver.
 The S3 is popular for producing superior cutting blades in terms of hardness.
 You can find them in the kitchen and chef knives.
 Also, you can get them in a few barber shear and hairdressing scissor blades.